 To post your own articles, create an account

-This application visualizes mean income of households in United Stated, for each zip code.
-Click here to open the application
+This application visualizes mean income of households in United States, for each zip code (ZCTA, zip code tabulation area): Click here to open the application

 The visualization is based on American Community Survey (ACS) from census.gov

 I’m looking for bloggers, who want to co-author articles about interesting/surprising facts about US (or European) population demographics, economy etc. along with visualizations.
 Also, if you have ideas for further visualizations, please contact me via firstname.lastname@example.org.